 Heather Wallace- Animal Bodywork

-Saddle Fit Evaluations for Horse & Rider.
+Saddle Fit Evaluations for Horse & Rider, all disciplines.
 A holistic wellness practitioner who focuses on connection and partnering WITH the animal for the best benefits.
 Offering massage therapy, cold laser, thermal imaging, craniosacral therapy, and aromatherapy for pets, performance animals, and livestock throughout Central New Jersey.Let me show you why I make a difference in the lives of your animals.
 Visit me at animalbodywork.com to learn more.

 It's Friday!
 That means time to answer a Frequently Asked Question.
 Do you have questions?
 Ask them below. ...